- Camp Info

 |On-site Coordinator Janet Peterson lives in Bellingham, Washington, and is a sign language interpreter for the deaf and deaf/blind.
 She is a founding member of the band Motherlode in which she sings and plays cello and guitar, (but never the banjo).
 Janet is a year-round Coordinator for the Puget Sound Guitar Workshop and Co-Director of the California Bluegrass Association's Summer Music Camp at Grass Valley as well as being the on-site coordinator for the American Banjo Camp.|

 If you have a question or suggestion, please get in touch with us via any of these ways.

-This is a brand new website, installed on 10/18/14.
+This is a relatively new website, installed in October of 2014.
 Please let us know if you like it, or you hate it, or something doesn't appear to be working.
 Thanks!

 |ABC is sponsored by|